jsa4000/Getting-Started-GitHub/01_INSTALLATION.md

 This Fork operation doesn't exist in Git.
 This is an extension of Git that Github has taken into consideration.

 A Fork is basically a copy (clone) of a repository into another.
 After the Fork, both repositories are totally independent from each other.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
 Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

-In a normal situation, your origin is also your remote (upstream) repository to perform pull-request your changes.
-However a fork it's different since this origin is your copy and the upstream is the original repository of your fork.
+In a normal situation, your origin is also your remote (upstream) repository.
+This is used to perform a pull-request action for your local changes.
+However a fork it's different since the origin is your copy and the upstream is the original repository of your fork.
 This is done to request some changes or modifications.

 In order to do a Fork, you need some more additional steps: